pyOpenSci/handbook/community/events/sprints.md

 **Before a sprint**

-* pyOpenSci staff go through the pyOpenSci repository issues and ensure all relevant **help-wanted** and **printable** have appropriated labels and have been added to the [GitHub project](GitHub-project) in the appropriate column (beginner-friendly, Python, dev-ops/ci, Python, Sphinx).
+* pyOpenSci staff go through the pyOpenSci repository issues and ensure all relevant **help-wanted** and **sprintable** have appropriate labels and have been added to the [GitHub project](GitHub-project) in the appropriate column (beginner-friendly, Python, dev-ops/ci, Python, Sphinx).
 * pyOpenSci staff ensures all issues on the project board have enough **specific** information for a new user to follow and complete the task needed to be done.
 The more specific the issue is, the fewer questions a sprinter/contributor will ask during a sprint.
 This saves significant time and energy for both the sprint attendee and whoever is leading the sprint.

 **During a sprint**